 As with any Ontario city, all vehicles on the roads require mandatory amounts of insurance coverage.
-This coverage includes third party liability coverage of $200,000 as well as several other classes of insurance, but doesn’t feature collision or comprehensive portions.
+This coverage includes third-party liability coverage of $200,000 as well as several other classes of insurance but doesn’t feature collision or comprehensive portions.
 Most Oshawa motorists increase the liability amount.
-Coverage of $500,000 or $1 million gives greater protection against lawsuits resulting from an at fault accident.
+Coverage of $500,000 or $1 million gives greater protection against lawsuits resulting from an at-fault accident.

 Collision and comprehensive insurance, considered optional by the Ontario government, may be required when a motorist finances an automobile purchase.
-Lenders may insist on this coverage for protection of the new purchase.
-While this drives up the cost of coverage, adjusting the deductible amount can fine tune policy premiums.
+Lenders may insist on this coverage for the protection of the new purchase.
+While this drives up the cost of coverage, adjusting the deductible amount can fine-tune policy premiums.
 Raising the deductible amount puts more responsibility on the driver in the aftermath of an accident, but it reduces the premiums for both collision and comprehensive insurance.

 Driving in Oshawa

 - The 401 is the main artery connecting Oshawa with the rest of the developed area along the northern Lake Ontario shore.
 Provincial Highway 2, known as King Street as it passes through the city, runs parallel to the 401.
-Bond Street also runs parallel to these and handles westbound traffic through the city centre, while King Street supports travel to the east.
+Bond Street also runs parallel to these and handles westbound traffic through the city center, while King Street supports travel to the east.

 - The 401 through Oshawa can frequently be reduced to bumper to bumper conditions due to volume, particularly during rush hours.
 The southern curve on the east side of the city at the GM plant typically represents the end of congestion from GTA traffic.

 - The original north-south route through Oshawa is Simcoe Street, originally a settler’s road to aid development further inland from the lake.
-Simcoe Street starts at the Oshawa harbour and continues north to the Kawartha Lakes area.
+Simcoe Street starts at the Oshawa harbor and continues north to the Kawartha Lakes area.

 - Four exits serve Oshawa off the 401.
 Stevenson Road, on the west side, replaced the Park Road exit with a full cloverleaf style interchange.
-Simcoe Street has a westbound on ramp and eastbound off ramp only.
+Simcoe Street has a westbound on-ramp and eastbound off-ramp only.
 Ritson Road and Bloor Street East/Harmony Road handle traffic on the east end of town.

 - Toll highway 407 current has its eastern terminus north of Oshawa at Harmony Road.
 Further development of the 407 to Clarington, east of Oshawa is planned for completion by 2020.